-We generally get confused between this two terms.
-This two technologies are the basis of the security mechanisms.
-In many host-based systems, both the mechanisms are performed by the physical hardware and by the software in some cases.
+We generally get confused between these two terms.
+These two technologies are the basis of the security mechanisms.
+In many host-based systems, both the mechanisms performed by the physical hardware and by the software in some cases.

 There is a big difference between these two technologies.

 Authentication: It is the mechanism to know that the identity is the same identity that he claims to be.
-The system securely identify their users.
+The system securely identifies its users.

 It generally answers two Questions: